asiaellis5/Prime-Numbers/README.md

 pip3 install jupyter
 ```

-Or if you have `conda` downloaded by running:
+Or if you have `conda` download by running:

 ```
 conda install jupyter